 Key Dates for Mon Master Applications:

-- February 25th – March 24th: Application submission period
+- 17th February – 16th March 2026: application submission phase.

 Admission requirements for e-learning programs vary based on the specific program.